8base/old-documentation/8base-console/graphql-api/README.md

 {% endcode-tabs %}

 ### Fragments
-Queries can get verbose and unorganized.
-Fragment create a set of fields that can then be used to represent the defined set.
+Queries can become verbose and unorganized.
+Fragments create a set of fields that can then be used to represent the defined set.

 {% code-tabs %}
 {% code-tabs-item title="Query" %}